 A great employee experience starts with a leader who cares.
 Someone who builds connection, creates open communication with all employees, and actively listens to their concerns.

 However, before you can listen, you need to create a place where employees feel safe expressing their opinions.
-We recommend implementing short pulse surveys at your company where HR or management asks participants to share their opinion on a specific topic.
+We recommend implementing short pulse surveys at your company where HR or management asks participants to share their opinions on a specific topic.

 Invest in employee success, recognition and rewards, and surveys and insights